Argentinian Flan

 - Coat the bottom of each ramekin with dulce de leche sauce

-- In a separate bowl mix the water, sugar, vanilla extract and salt until the sugar and salt are dissolved
+- In a bowl, whisk together the water, sugar, vanilla extract and salt until the sugar and salt are dissolved.
+Add the condensed milk and gently whisk it in

-- Now add that to the eggs and gently mix to avoid creating bubbles
+- Now drizzle that into the eggs and gently mix to avoid creating bubbles and slowly strain the mixture through a fine mesh sieve into a lipped bowl

-- Let set for a few minutes to allow any bubbles to surface
+- Place the ramekins in a baking dish, then fill them equally with the custard mixture and let them set for a few minutes to allow any bubbles to surface

-- Serve or cover with plastic wrap and store in the refrigerator
+- Serve immediately or cover with plastic wrap and store in the refrigerator

 - Warm and spoon some dulce de leche over the flan